How to improve your score in IB Language and Literature Paper 1.

 - Structure: comics and cartoons are drawn in square boxes called panels, arranged in sequence and read in a linear fashion.
 The white space between the panels is called gutters.

-- Exposition: akin to narration (or a voice over), text that tells the story is presented in boxes not speech bubbles.
+- Exposition: text that tells the story is presented as captions.

 - Speech and thought bubbles: so you can read the internal and external dialogue of the characters.